The Beginners Guide to the Ohio CCW License

 Armed2Defend is Ohio’s CCW trainer

-As an Ohio CCW license trainer, I have trained over 19,000 in Columbus Ohio for the CCW license.
+As an Ohio CCW license trainer, I have trained over 23,000 in Columbus Ohio for the CCW license.
 In each concealed carry class, around 70% of the students classify themselves as beginner shooters.
 These students understand that they are responsible for their safety.
 Just this year, we’ve seen a dramatic increase in women students.
-In fact, several of our 2019 CCW classes had more lady students than men.
+In fact, over 2020 and 2021 half our students were women.
 This is an increase from the 10% of female students that we saw back in 2011.

 What is the Ohio CCW License?